 Besides dexterity in preparing specimens for examination, the microscopist may have had another asset: myopia.
 His letters mention needing spectacles.
 If he really was nearsighted, that may have helped him better see objects close to his eye, and his single-lens microscope had to be used in that fashion.
 Though he could examine unbelievably small objects, he couldn't dissect them — a disadvantage of his device compared to the compound microscopes of the day.

 Microscopes of varying quality had been in use for awhile by the time Leeuwenhoek started making his own, but the instruments were still new enough that he surely counted among the first people to see many of the things he saw.
 He marveled at the iridescence of silk fabrics, but likely frowned at the crudeness of human-made objects.
+When it came to the "little animals" he saw in water, he described them as "above a thousand times smaller" than cheese mites.
 He was perhaps the first person to observe red blood cells in a living body — flowing through a tadpole tail.
 He realized that capillaries were the link between arteries and veins.
 He saw the crystals that induced misery in gout sufferers.
 He studied dozens of insect species.
-Asked to examine cochineal — a highly coveted New World dyestuff guarded so closely by the Spanish empire that Spain's rivals couldn't tell whether it was animal, vegetable or mineral — he initially guessed it was a berry, but upon later examination recognized the bug bits.
+Asked to examine cochineal — a New World dyestuff guarded so closely that Spain's rivals couldn't tell whether it was animal, vegetable or mineral — he initially guessed it was a berry, but upon later examination recognized the bug bits.
 He carried along one of his microscopes on a trip to England, and examined specimens from the famed chalk cliffs.
 To his surprise, he found the "globules" comprising the chalk were rarely white.

 The trip between the Netherlands and England was a surprisingly easy one.
 This is surprising in part because tensions between the countries ran high, sometimes escalating into open warfare.
 But the tensions didn't prevent collaboration between the British and the Dutch.
 Leeuwenhoek's observations soon attracted the attention of the Dutch diplomat Sir Constantijn Huygens.
 In 1673, the English and Dutch were at war, but that didn't discourage Huygens from writing Robert Hooke, a member of the Royal Society of London, to introduce Leeuwenhoek.
 Like many of his fellow Englishmen, however, Hooke disdained the efforts of a foreigner, and refused to answer Huygens's letter.
 Undaunted, Huygens wrote another Royal Society member, Henry Oldenburg.
 Partly because he was responsible for the Royal Society's correspondence, and partly because he liked to stir up controversy — especially where Hooke was concerned — Oldenburg gladly answered Huygens and apologized effusively for Hooke's bad manners.
 It proved to be the beginning of a fruitful correspondence between Leeuwenhoek and the Royal Society, one that lasted nearly 50 years, in which Leeuwenhoek produced hundreds of papers.
 Even Hooke eventually came around.
 To his great credit, he devoted months to replicating Leeuwenhoek's observations, and even started learning Dutch to better understand Leeuwenhoek's writings.